kiwiidb/personal-site/content/posts/max_planck.md

 - The Americans don't want to put a man in jail for life for exposing said war crimes
 - The bank accounts of political dissidents in Spain, China, Turkey, Venezuela, and all other countries in the world are not frozen or confiscated because they engage in democratic opposition.
 - The rainforest is not destroyed in Africa to make pits from which shiny stones are brought up and transported to Switzerland to be stored again in a pit in the ground.
-- Real estate prices are reaching absurd levels due to the policies of the above-mentioned central banks, making it impossible for more and more young people and immigrants to ever own a home.
+- Real estate prices are not reaching absurd levels due to the policies of the above-mentioned central banks, making it impossible for more and more young people and immigrants to ever own a home.

 Unfortunately, that is not our world as all these things are the harsh reality today.